TaoHJiang/A-high-resolution-H3K27ac-bodymap-reveals-tissue-specific-and-haplotype-resolved-enhancer-in-pigs/README.md

-# A high-resolution H3K27ac bodymap reveals tissue-specific and haplotype-resolved enhancer in pigs
+# A high-resolution H3K27ac bodymap reveals tissue-specific and haplotype-resolved enhancers in pigs
-Code of analysis during study of "A-high-resolution-H3K27ac-bodymap-reveals-tissue-specific-and-haplotype-resolved-enhancer-in-pigs"
+Code of analysis during study of "A-high-resolution-H3K27ac-bodymap-reveals-tissue-specific-and-haplotype-resolved-enhancers-in-pigs"

 ## 1.Introduction